smallrye/smallrye-stork/docs/kubernetes.md

 Stork looks for the _Kubernetes Service_ with the given name (`my-service` in the previous example) in the specified namespace.

-Instead of use the _Kubernetes Service_ IP directly, and let Kubernetes handle the selection and balancing, Stork inspect the service and retrieve the list of _pods_ providing the service.
+Instead of using the _Kubernetes Service_ IP directly, and let Kubernetes handle the selection and balancing, Stork inspects the service and retrieves the list of _pods_ providing the service.
 Then, it can select the instance.

 Supported attributes are the following: